Coleslaw3557/TimsNotes/Lets-Encrypt-Fortigate.md

-# Auto renew and import a free Let's Encrypt Certificate on a Fortigate for SSL-VPN
+# Auto renew and auto import a free Let's Encrypt Certificate on a Fortigate for SSL-VPN using APIs.

 #### Written by Tim Lister - 03.16.20